nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 **Identifying chromosome sets for Genomic Disparity Analysis**

 We need to set thresholds for landmark similarity in order to identify chromosomes that will be analyzed together.
-For example, we can see in the plot above that on Axis 1 there is a cluster of chromosomes with MMDS scores >10.
+For example, we can see in the plot above that on Axis 1 there is a cluster of chromosomes with MMDS scores greater than 10.
 We can use this threshold to extract the names of these chromosomes from the ```MMDS_sample.csv file```.
 We can open the CSV file (using excel or similar program) and sort the Axis 1 scores from largest to smallest to identify the following chromosomes as belonging to this Chromosome Set, which we will cal **Chromosome Set 1**.

 Chromosome ID | Species + Chromosome GenBank  | Axis 1 Score
 ------------ | -------------  | -------------